RobertDavis-cyber/reading-notes/class11.md

 # Video and Audio Content

 -1.
 Explain how the ability to use video and audio on the web has evolved since the early 2000s.
+*In the late 1990s, a new technology appeared on the scene.
+Flash was a software platform that allowed designers to incorporate music, video and animation into websites, making for a more dynamic audio-visual experience.
+Flash also gave designers more freedom to make websites interactive.
+This was indeed the era of a creative and technological breakthrough in web design.
+Interactive menus, splash pages, decorative animations, and beautifully rendered bubble buttons dominated the web design trend to wow people.

 -2.
 Describe the use of the src and controls attributes in the <video> element.

+*The <video> tag is used to embed video content in a document, such as a movie clip or other video streams.

+*The <video> tag contains one or more <source> tags with different video sources.
+The browser will choose the first source it supports.

+*The text between the <video> and </video> tags will only be displayed in browsers that do not support the <video> element.

+* There are three supported video formats in HTML: MP4, WebM, and OGG.

 -3.
 Why is it important to have fallback content inside the <video> element?

+*Video fallback, also known as waterfall or client-side mediation, maximizes the likelihood of filling an impression opportunity when you're using VAST redirects.
+With fallback, Ad Manager determines the eligibility of ads, ranks them accordingly, and returns a slate of ads, rather than just one.

 -4.
 Write a very short story where <audio> and <video> are characters.

+*events for the <audio> and <video> elements.

 (https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Video_and_audio_content)